imlauer/imlauer.github.io/index.md

 * George Hotz: [Blog](https://geohot.github.io/blog).
 In this video he teachs you: [how not to be a noob](https://www.youtube.com/embed/-v8pD0d5Bmk).
 [Spanish text of George Hotz talking about zero sums games](/geohot.html).

+> Do you know someone who works in real estate, finance, sales, tip screen design, or advertising?
+You can nudge them in the right direction!
+Explain to them how their job is making the world worse.
+How if everyone behaved like them society would collapse.
+But make it clear that it isn't too late for them!
+They can repent and start creating value for other people tomorrow.
+Consider: construction, manufacturing, engineering, operations, shipping, retail, the service industry.
+Even sitting in a room doing nothing would be an improvement for everyone else.
+- George Hotz.

 ---

 ### Articles I recommend reading from his blog: